 Please ensure you have started the application process by completing an application for registration form before you submit an Intent to Write COPR exam form.
 (Note: you must have completed the full registration process at least two weeks before the exam date.)

-Candidates wishing to write an upcoming COPR examination, must submit an Intent to Write form to the College within 50 days (seven weeks plus a day) of the exam date.
+Candidates wishing to write an upcoming COPR examination must submit an intent to write form to the College at least 50 days (seven weeks plus a day) before the exam date.
+Please access the COPR website for all the steps required.

 Candidates can submit the provisional registration application and the Intent to Write form while still enrolled in their education program, provided they will complete their education program (and the provisional registration process) at least 16 days prior to the COPR exam they wish to write.